sharetribe/flex-docs/src/docs/ftw-search/how-to-use-google-maps-in-ftw/index.md

 Search for variables: `suggestCurrentLocation` and `currentLocationBoundsDistance`.

-## 5. Change components: use Google Map versions instead of Mapbox
+## 5. Change components: use Google Maps versions instead of Mapbox

 If you wish to use Google Maps instead of Mapbox, you need to make some changes to FTW default setup.

 ### 5.1.
-Include Google Map script instead of Mapbox scripts
+Include Google Maps script instead of Mapbox scripts

-Mapbox related scripts can be removed from index.html and instead use Google Map script described in comments.
+Mapbox related scripts can be removed from index.html and instead use Google Maps script described in comments.

 _public/index.html:_